-You can do the tourist thing and stop off to take pictures of Multnomah Falls, but we always opt for the less popular, 4 mile round trip hike to Punchbowl Falls via Eagle Creek Trail instead**, which is one of the 7 Best Kid Friendly Hikes in the Western US.
-We always bring our bathing suits so that we can take a quick dip in the refreshing (read “freezing”) pool of water at the base of the fall.
+You can do the tourist thing and stop off to take pictures of Multnomah Falls, but we always opt for the less popular, 4 mile round trip hike to Punchbowl Falls via Eagle Creek Trail.
+If it’s hot out, bring a bathing suit so that you can take a quick dip in the refreshing (read “freezing”) pool of water at the base of the fall.

 After a long day hiking, we always head to the breweries in Hood River to grab dinner before heading back to Viento campground to the watch gorgeous sunsets over the Columbia River and if you are camping there in the summer, your campsite may be overflowing with ripe blackberries.

 If you don’t get enough hiking at Punchbowl Falls, you can go into the town of Cascade Falls and hike part of the famous PCT (Pacific Crest Trail) and take a photo by the Bridge of the Gods.
 And if you are up for more adventure, head back into Hood River to take a kite surfing lesson.